Connect with others who understand.

 Elimination Diet

-If certain foods tested positive for the skin or blood test, the next step may be an elimination diet.
-In an elimination diet, you avoid the suspect foods completely for a period, usually two weeks or one month.
+If certain foods test positive for the skin or blood test and it’s not clear if these foods are causing symptoms, the next step may be an elimination diet.
+In an elimination diet, you avoid the suspect foods completely for usually two weeks or one month.
 During this process, keep a record of any symptoms.
-If the eliminated foods were causing your symptoms, the symptoms should fade as the foods leave your body.
-At the end of the period of avoidance, the allergist may ask you to add the eliminated food back into your diet, either gradually or in large quantities, and report the results.
-If symptoms return, the allergist will consider it likely that you are indeed allergic to that food.
+If the eliminated foods were causing your symptoms, they should fade as the foods leave your body.
+After avoiding the food for a while, if your initial symptoms were mild or not life-threatening, the allergist may ask you to start eating the food again, either slowly or in larger amounts, and report how your body reacts.
+If symptoms return, the allergist will consider it likely that you are sensitive to that food.

 Food Challenge

-If the allergist considers results uncertain after skin or blood tests and an elimination diet, they may recommend a food challenge.
-A food challenge is conducted at the allergist’s office under close medical observation.
+If the results from skin or blood tests and an elimination diet are unclear, the allergist may suggest a food challenge.
+A food challenge is done at the allergist’s office while you’re being watched closely.
 Food challenges are considered extremely accurate.
-There are three types of food challenge: open, single blind, and double blind.
+There are three types of food challenges: open, single-blind, and double-blind.

-In an open food challenge, you know that you are eating the suspect food.
-You will eat a small portion of the suspected allergen and then wait for a few minutes.
+In an open food challenge, you know that you’re eating the suspect food.
+You’ll eat a small portion of the suspected allergen and then wait for a few minutes.
 A nurse will check on any reactions periodically.
-If small or no reactions occur, you will eat a larger portion of the food item, followed by waiting and check-ins.
+If you have little or no reaction, you’ll eat a larger portion of the food, followed by waiting and regular check-ins.
 You may be given a final, larger portion of the food item and wait yet again for a reaction to occur.
 You can expect to spend two or three hours undergoing a food challenge.

-In a single-blind food challenge, you do not know whether you are receiving the suspected food allergen or a placebo, but the allergist knows which you are getting.
-In a double-blind food challenge, neither you nor the allergist know whether you are getting the allergen or a placebo.
+In a single-blind food challenge, you don’t know whether you’re receiving the suspected food allergen or a placebo (safe food), but the allergist knows what you’re getting.
+In a double-blind food challenge, neither you nor the allergist know whether you’re receiving the allergen or a placebo.
 Single- and double-blind food challenges may require multiple office visits on the same or different days.

 Endoscopy or Colonoscopy

-Rarely, an allergist may order an endoscopy or colonoscopy to examine the intestines for food allergy symptoms.
-This might be done in a case of chronic gastrointestinal symptoms when the allergist is uncertain whether problems are caused by a food allergy, a food intolerance, or another condition altogether.
+It’s rare, but an allergist may suggest that you see a gastroenterologist to have an endoscopy or colonoscopy to examine your intestines.
+This might be done in a case of ongoing gastrointestinal symptoms when the allergist is uncertain whether problems are caused by a food intolerance, or another condition altogether.

-An endoscopy is a test in which a small camera is inserted into the stomach via the mouth and esophagus (upper endoscopy) or into the rectum for examination of the lower colon or the entire colon (colonoscopy).
+An endoscopy is a test in which a small camera is inserted into your stomach via the mouth and esophagus (upper endoscopy) or into the rectum to examine the lower colon or the entire colon (colonoscopy).
+These tests can look for celiac disease (an autoimmune condition triggered by gluten) acid reflux, inflammatory bowel disease, and other conditions that may mimic food allergies or intolerances.
+The intestines will likely appear normal in the case of a food intolerance.

 Ruling Out Other Conditions

-Dozens of other conditions can produce symptoms like those of food allergies.
+Many other conditions can cause symptoms similar to those of food allergies.
 The process of ruling out similar conditions is referred to as differential diagnosis.
 Conditions that can mimic symptoms of food allergies include:

 • Lactose intolerance